How to Create an Effective Compensation Strategy for Remote Workers

 Being compliant with local labor and tax laws sound complicated, but it doesn't have to be.
 Take a look at our guide on how to pay foreign team members.

-Compensation management is not an easy topic for most companies to decide on, and remote work can add new challenges into the equation.
+Compensation management is not an easy topic for most companies to decide on, and remote work can add new challenges to the equation.
 This shouldn't stop companies from adopting remote work and expanding their talent pools.
-With some strategic thinking and a clear philosophy, any company can build fair and attractive compensation systems for the remote workforce.
+With some strategic thinking and a clear philosophy, any company can build fair and attractive compensation systems for the remote workforce and stay the employer of choice.